-Research studies over the years have reported some highly successful rates in the application of Sophrology.
+Research studies over the years have reported some successful rates in the application of Sophrology.

 To study the effectiveness of Sophrology, experts have completed prospective controlled studies using tools such as psychometric tests and taking groups of participants through stress-management and sleep Sophrology programmes to manage professional and personal stress.

-In Spain, a study from the Autonomous University of Barcelona and Sofrocay, Academy for Caycedian Sophrology, under the direction of Dr. Koen van Rangelrooij, Dr. Natalia Caycedo and Dr. Antonio Bulbena measured the impact of Sophrology for people suffering from anxiety and depression.
-It showed that Sophrology helped to significantly reduce feelings of anxiety and depression, and improved the overall mood in participants.
-Using psychometric tests and a controlled group who was just receiving theoretical information, the intervention group received 12 Sophrology sessions over 4 weeks (3 hours a week).
+In Spain, a study from the University of Barcelona5, under the direction of Dr Koen van Rangelrooij, Dr Natalia Caycedo and Dr Antonio Bulbena, measured the impact of Sophrology for people suffering from anxiety and depression.
+It showed that Sophrology helped to significantly reduce feelings of depression, and improved the ability to manage anxiety5 for participants.
+Using psychometric tests and a controlled group that was just receiving theoretical information, the intervention group received 12 Sophrology sessions over 4 weeks (3 hours a week).

-From the same centre in Barcelona, the same team led another study (prospective and comparative) on symptoms of chronic insomnia.
+From the same university in Barcelona, the same team led another study6 (prospective and comparative) on symptoms of chronic insomnia.
 It was conducted on 70 patients showing an improved sleep quality after just 5 weeks of practice and even better results after 3 and 6 months.

 France has produced many studies on Sophrology.
-Notably a 2000 report from the sleep hospital Hôtel-Dieu in Paris found that Sophrology is an effective treatment for chronic insomnia, with patients showing a marked reduction in anxiety and depression.
-Another study from 2009 by the same institute showed that Sophrology helped to improve acute respiratory problems in adult patients, reducing pain and discomfort, and lowering patients’ heart rate and blood pressure.
+Notably, a study7 from 2009 by Hôtel-Dieu hospital, showed that Sophrology helped to improve acute respiratory problems in adult patients, reducing pain and discomfort, and lowering patients’ heart rate and blood pressure.

-A 2020 study in France showed that the majority of 140 patients suffering from tinnitus reported a reduced intrusiveness of their condition after practising between 6 and 8 Sophrology sessions over the course of 2-4 months.
+A 2020 study8 in France from Pôle Sophrologie et Acouphènes showed that the majority of 140 patients suffering from tinnitus reported reduced intrusiveness of their condition after practising between 6 and 8 Sophrology sessions over the course of 2-4 months.

-Researchers also found Sophrology to be effective in children: for example, children suffering from asthma experienced an improvement in their breathing and oxygenation levels after practising Sophrology alongside receiving standard treatment.
+Researchers from the University Hospital and the University of Montpellier also found Sophrology to be effective in children: for example, children suffering from asthma9 experienced an improvement in their breathing and oxygenation levels after practising Sophrology alongside receiving standard treatment.

-The Institut Curie in France regularly offers Sophrology sessions to cancer patients to help them with their recovery.
+The Institut Curie2 in France regularly offers Sophrology sessions to cancer patients to help them with their recovery.
 Patients have reported having fewer or milder side effects such as nausea and fatigue from invasive chemotherapy or radiotherapy and a better quality of life.
-Visualisation exercises help patients to relax, manage difficult emotions and give them reassurance.
+Visualisation exercises help patients to relax, manage difficult emotions and reassure them.

 Sophrology and Qualitative Studies

-Sophrology looks at an individual as the sum of mind, body and consciousness as well as his existence.
-Sophrology positively impacts each element of mind and body: it brings more awareness to the body, an empowered state of mind, an exploration of life values and an overall sense of balance within the individual and in its relationship with the world.
+Sophrology looks at an individual as the sum of mind and body as well as his personal and professional history, social interactions and existence.
+Sophrology can positively impact each element of mind and body: it can bring more awareness to the body, an empowered state of mind, an exploration of life values and an overall sense of balance within the individual and in its relationship with others and the world.

-The Sophrology method is based on phenomenology, which is defined as “the study of consciousness or things as they appear in our experience” or, in other words, the study that aims to discover the essence of all things.
+The Sophrology techniques and methods are based on phenomenology10, which is defined as “the study of consciousness or things as they appear in our experience” or, in other words, the study that aims to discover the essence of all things.

-The phenomenological approach in Sophrology relies on investigating consciousness, getting individuals to reflect on their experiences and reach a higher state of awareness.
-It is a qualitative approach that analyses how each individual discovers and masters the essence of his/her own consciousness.
+The phenomenological approach11 in Sophrology relies on investigating our mind and consciousness, getting individuals to reflect on their experiences and reach a higher state of awareness.
+It is a qualitative approach that analyses how each individual discovers and masters the essence of his/her consciousness.

-Caycedo used a phenomenological methodology to understand more about the impact of the practice on his patients’ and students’ consciousness, notably using thousands of their phenodescriptions (notes detailing the outcome of each Sophrology session) over the years.
+Dr Caycedo used a phenomenological methodology to understand more about the impact of the practice on his patients’ and students’ consciousness, notably using thousands of their phenodescriptions (notes detailing what people experience during each Sophrology session) over the years.

 Qualitative methods are useful when collecting data on human experiences, which may have different interpretations.
 They include interviews and discussions, and they allow to include information as it is experienced by individuals expressing their point of view.
-This is extremely valuable data in phenomenological approaches and in research (source: Purpose of Phenomenology).
+This is extremely valuable data in phenomenological approaches and research12.

 Sophrologists look at each case based on what their clients share about their individual experiences and will apply the Sophrology tools that are needed for the situation (for example, to manage stress).

-Later on, after Alfonso Caycedo’s passing, his daughter Dr. Natalia Caycedo took over his organisation and research centre The International Academy of Caycedian Sophrology (Sofrocay) and started a process to further standardise the Sophrology method using quantitative research which she is still doing now.
+After Dr Alfonso Caycedo’s passing in 2018, his daughter Dr Natalia Caycedo took over his organisation and research centre The International Academy of Caycedian Sophrology (Sofrocay) and started a process to further standardise the Sophrology method using quantitative research which she is still doing now.

 Sophrology and the Brain

-- Relaxation stimulates alpha brain waves, allows recuperation and gives us access to another level of awareness where emotional and psychological transformation are strongly supported.
+- Relaxation stimulates alpha brain waves, allows recuperation and gives us access to another level of awareness where emotional and psychological transformation is strongly supported.

-- Breathing balances the autonomic nervous system (responsible for making the body function), oxygenates the body and allows us to tap into the mind-body connection.
+- Breathing balances the autonomic nervous system (responsible for making the body function), oxygenates the body and lets us tap into the mind-body connection.

 - Mindful movement helps us increase our focus, teaches us to let go of unnecessary thoughts and accumulated stress, and helps balance the somatic nervous system.